 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Rotating Machinery Sectional Committee had been approved by the Electrotechnical Division Council.

-This standard was originally published in 1987.
-This first revision has been undertaken to align it with the international practices to the extent possible.
+This standard was first published in 1987.
+This revision has been brought out to align it with the international practices to the extent possible.
 This standard supersedes IS 12065 : 1987 and IS 4758 : 1968.

-In the preparation of this standard, assistance has been derived from IEC 60034-9 : 2021 ‘Rotating electrical machines Part 9 Noise limits’ issued by the International Electrotechnical Commission.
+In the preparation of this standard, assistance has been derived from IEC 60034-9 : 2021 ‘Rotating electrical machines — Part 9: Noise limits’ issued by the International Electrotechnical Commission.

-A clause 5.3 has been added to the existing IEC text.
+Clause 5.3 has been added to the existing IEC text.
 Table 3 from original IEC has also not been included as it describes values at 60 Hz which is not applicable for India.
 Further tables have been renumbered accordingly.
 Text identical to IEC 60034-9 : 2021 must be read with the IEC 60034 series and respective Indian adoptions.

 The composition of the Committee responsible for the formulation of this standard is given in Annex D.